Life-changing projects have been funded by the Mary MacKillop Foundation since 1995

 The Mary MacKillop Foundation's Indigenous Tertiary Scholarship Program was established in 1998.

-Since then, 86 Aboriginal or Torres Strait Islander Scholars have graduated with a tertiary qualification, many of whom are the first in their family to do so.
+Since then, 101 Aboriginal and/or Torres Strait Islander Scholars have graduated with a tertiary qualification, many of whom are the first in their family to do so.

-This year, 73 Aboriginal or Torres Strait Islander students are supported through tertiary education scholarships.
+This year, 93 Aboriginal and/or Torres Strait Islander students are supported through tertiary education scholarships.
 These scholarships cover course fees and/or contribute towards education expenses.

 By reducing barriers to completing tertiary education The Mary MacKillop Foundation helps close the gap on Indigenous disadvantage by creating better employment opportunities, better health outcomes and future leaders; enabling greater participation in community and economic growth.

-Our special thanks to major partners The Good Shepherd Sisters for their ongoing support.
-Read more about our program in our Scholarships Brochure here.
+Our special thanks to major partners The Good Shepherd Sisters and the Sisters of Perpetual Adoration for their ongoing support.

 The Foundation awards three types of scholarships:

-1. Tertiary course fees, plus $3,000 per year towards living expenses* associated with tertiary study for duration of course.
+1. Tertiary Access and Support Scholarship: includes course fees, plus $3,000 per year towards living expenses* associated with tertiary study for the remaining years of the student's course.

-2. $3,000 per year towards living expenses associated with tertiary study for duration of course.
+2. Tertiary Support Scholarship: includes $3,000 per year towards living expenses associated with tertiary study for the remaining years of the student's course.

-3. Good Shepherd Reconciliation Scholarship - $3,000 per year towards living expenses associated with tertiary study for duration of course, female applicants only.
+3. Good Shepherd Reconciliation Scholarship: includes $3,000 per year towards living expenses associated with tertiary study for the remaining years of the student's course; female applicants only.

 *Living expenses include rent, electricity, utilities, stationery, books and IT costs.

-To be eligible for a scholarship, applicants must be:
+To be eligible for a scholarship, applicants must:

-1. Of Aboriginal and/or Torres Strait Islander descent
+1. Be of Aboriginal and/or Torres Strait Islander descent

-2. Have successfully completed one year of study towards their qualification when the 2016 year begins.
+2. Have successfully completed one year of study towards their qualification when the scholarship year begins.
 (Good Shepherd applicants can be in first year).

-3. Enrolled full time with a recognised Australian higher education provider, such as university, college or TAFE.
+3. Be enrolled full time with a recognised Australian higher education provider, such as university, college or TAFE.

 Applications will be assessed by the Scholarships Committee and awarded based on the following criteria: